Murder of Juli Busken

-On December 20, 1996, in Oklahoma, 21-year-old Juli Busken, a University of Oklahoma dance student and resident of Benton, Arkansas, was abducted from her apartment's parking lot and subsequently raped and murdered by an unknown assailant.
+On December 20, 1996, in Oklahoma, 21-year-old Juli Busken, a University of Oklahoma dance student and resident of Benton, Arkansas, was abducted from her apartment's parking lot and subsequently raped and murdered.
 The case remained unsolved for years before the killer was caught while he was in jail for burglary.

 The murderer, Anthony Sanchez (November 1, 1978 – September 21, 2023), whose DNA profile matched that of the sperm on Busken's clothing, was convicted of the murder and sentenced to death in 2006.
 Sanchez, however, protested his innocence and claimed that his father was the real killer.
 Sanchez was eventually executed on September 21, 2023.

 Murder

 On December 20, 1996, 21-year-old dance student Jewell Jean "Juli" Busken was found murdered near the shoreline of Lake Stanley Draper after she disappeared from the parking lot of her apartment in Norman, Oklahoma.

 Prior to her disappearance, Busken, who had completed her final semester in the University of Oklahoma and was set to graduate on a later date, planned to return to her parents' home in Arkansas and enroll in the master's teaching program at the University of Arkansas, and her parents were scheduled to arrive on the day of her disappearance to fetch her back home.
 Busken gathered with her college friends on the evening of December 19, 1996, and exchanged Christmas gifts and goodbyes.
 Busken spent the night with a friend named Megan Schreck at the latter's apartment in West Lindsey Street.
 After bringing Schreck to the Will Rogers Airport on the morning of December 20, 1996, Busken returned to her own apartment and it was the last time she was seen alive.

 At around 5.30am, at the apartment of Busken, at least three witnesses heard a woman scream in terror.
 One of them was a police officer named William Alves, who was an off-duty security officer of the apartments.
 Alves heard the scream but did not witness anything suspicious.
 A neighbour, Jackie Evans, who lived across the parking lot from Busken's residence, testified that right after the woman's scream, she also heard a man saying "Just shut up and get in the car."
 A police report was filed thereafter, and police officer Kyle Harris responded to the scene, but she found nothing suspicious.